 2. Further treatment involves the use of a steroid inhaler of the medication budesonide (such as Fluticasone).
 This is usually done for 4-12 weeks and sometimes longer during a single course.
 The treatment can be repeated periodically as necessary.
 If recurrent use is needed, additional anti-allergy medications can be used.
 Sometimes, patients are referred to an allergist for additional testing or treatment, but allergy testing has a poor ability to find specific foods that are involved.
 Unlike inhaled steroids where a spacer is used to help get the medication into the lungs, you are to spray the medication without a spacer.
 This allows for the medication to be delivered to the back of your throat and swallowed.
 This brings the medication in direct contact with your esophagus.

 -Position the inhaler with the index finger on the top of the medication canister and the thumb supporting the bottom of the inhaler.
 Position the mouthpiece between your teeth.
 Close your mouth around the mouthpiece.
 Press down on the top of the medication canister with your index finger to release the medication.

 -The medication should be taken after meals.
 After taking the medication you should rinse your mouth with water and spit it out. -You should avoid eating for 30 minutes after taking the medication to avoid washing the medication away.

-Side effects to steroid inhalers can include the development of a yeast infection in the mouth (thrush), esophagus or respiratory tract.
-Other typical side effects of steroids can occur, but with a much lessened incidence as compared to oral medication like Prednisone, because so little of the medication is absorbed.
+Side effects of steroid inhalers can include the development of a yeast infection in the mouth (thrush), esophagus or respiratory tract.
+Other typical side effects of steroids can occur, but with a much-lessened incidence as compared to oral medication like Prednisone, because so little of the medication is absorbed.
 If an individual just can’t manage an inhaler, a liquid suspension of medication can be made up, usually at greater cost and only by a compounding pharmacy.